iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 npm start
 ```

-Now, just hit Enter - and the script does some magic things in the background.
+Now, just hit Enter - and the script does some magical things in the background.
 After a while, we created an NFT.

 Congratulations!
 You have now created your first Layer 1 NFT on Shimmer.
 How easy was that?

-But let's dive a bit deeper and discover the steps which did the magic.
+But let's dive deeper and discover the steps that did the magic.

-You can see, after you hit Enter - the script created two addresses - a `target` address, where to send the NFT, and a `Sender`address, from which the NFT got sent.
+You can see, after you hit Enter - the script created two addresses - a `target` address, where to send the NFT, and a `Sender` address, from which the NFT got sent.

 ```bash
 Target address (Bech32 encoded) where to mint the NFT or leave empty and we will generate an address for you: